|Nutrition Facts (per serving)|

 Garnish with 1 or 3 olives.
 Serve and enjoy.

 - Keep olives refrigerated.
 It's a common mistake in bars: Some bartenders make a dirty martini using warm juice from the garnish tray.
-It's a bad habit, rather disgusting, and unsanitary.
+It's a bad habit that's also unsanitary.
 Luckily, many have changed their ways and are either refrigerating separate brine for martinis or using bottled olive juice.

 In the cocktail world, olive juice and brine tend to mean the same thing, but there is a difference.
 Olives produce juice, which is pressed out of the fruit to make products like olive oil and the brine (salted water) for cured olives.